The timeless side of Japan and Mekong magnificence

 Later, upon arrival in Sa Dec, board your sampan once again to explore the lively wet market where you can meet the sellers and marvel at their wares, including live fish, frogs and even snakes.
 This two-hour exploration will take you deep into the local lifestyle.
 You can also see the grand home of Mr. Huynh Thuy Le, a Chinese merchant who inspired Marguerite Duras’ novel L’Amant.
 Your expert guide will reveal the secrets behind this passionate tale of tragic love.

-After returning to the ship, and before dinner, marvel at a lion dance performed by locals on the expansive Sundeck.
-The ship will then set sail for the 6-hour journey to Tan Chau.
+After returning to the ship, you will have time to take an evening dip in the pool overlooking the Mekong as the sun sets.
+Before dinner, experience a fantastically themed dinner on board the Spirit along with a lion dance performed by locals on the expansive Sundeck.
+The ship will set sail after your arrival back on board for the 6-hour journey to Tan Chau.

 You may want to start with some exercise in the on-board gym, try stretching at the early morning yoga class or relax in the sauna.
 Then set off to discover the areas surrounding Tan Chau.